tomgrv/synology-github-runner/README.md

 4. Follow the installation instructions.

-> The package will go in error state initially, but this is expected as it needs to be elevated to run properly.
+**The package will go in error state initially, but this is expected as it needs to be elevated to run properly.**

-5. Elevate the package by following the instructions in the [Elevate Package](https://github.com/tomgrv/synology-package-builder/blob/main/doc/elevated.md)
+5. Elevate the package by following the instructions from the [Synology Package Builder](https://github.com/tomgrv/synology-package-builder/blob/main/doc/elevated.md)

 6. After elevation, the package will:
-    - Download the docker image
+    - Download the docker image (takes a while, you shoud receive a notification from Container Manager when done)
-    - Create a Docker container in the Container Manager
+    - Create a Docker container in the Container Manager.
+This container will be read-only and named `github-runner`
-    - Start the GitHub Runner as configured.
+    - Behave as a regular Package, allowing you to start/stop it from the Package Center.

 ## Credits